athowes/multi-agyw/README.md

 - [ ] Extend Malawi model by adding more surveys (PHIA and MICS).
 Could use survey specific intercepts
 - [ ] Fitting model jointly to multiple countries
 - [ ] Should the `utils` scripts be reports?
 Report to run reports?
 Report to run report which runs reports?
+- [ ] Katie [has processed](https://github.com/mrc-ide/naomi-orderly/commit/f162d2d227a30150fa078187a8c83ddb84164be0) the BWA data now.
+Could import this into `multi-agyw` and test, though could also wait until scripts are moved to e.g. `naomi-orderly`.
+Not high priority but good to check that it's OK for the different data
+- [ ] Previous estimates from workbook are based upon national estimates of FSW population size.
+Think about how to integrate these

 ### Low priority